wtsi-hgi/baton-python-wrapper/README.md

 ## Introduction
 Python 3 Wrapper for [baton](https://github.com/wtsi-npg/baton), based on [previous implementation in meta-datacheck](https://github.com/wtsi-hgi/metadata-check/blob/9cd5c41b0f2e254fc1d6249a14752bd428587bb7/irods_baton/baton_wrapper.py).

-The wrapper does not currently provide access to all baton's functionality.
+The wrapper does not currently provide access to all of baton's functionality.

 ## How to use in your project